 Santarpia, named after the pizzaiolo - an energetic and enthusiastic chef - is "the" pizza place and is all the rage in Florence since it opened in late 2015.
 Pizza here boasts an authentic Napolitan crust.
 Located right behind the square used for the Sant’Ambrogio food market, it is easy to find… but it’s not easy to find a table!
 You need to reserve - though sometimes the early bird will find a place to eat.
 They offer a very limited menu highlighting fresh ingredients and a pizza dough with a 48-hour rising period: sweet tomatoes with a DOP label, organic olive oil, juicy mozzarella and specialized combinations including particular flavours like friarielli (the green rape leaves), pumpkin or even the typical Florentine lampredotto.
 You shouldn’t come here to eat "normal" pizza - and don’t look for pasta on the menu.

 You come here to delve into the reign of flavours, expertise and pizza perfection and a very strong dash of Napoli.
+Read our Full review of Santarpia here.

 Location: Largo Pietro Annigoni, 9.